Part of speech: noun

 Origin: Greek, 17th century

-A state of calmness and tranquility
+A state of serene calmness.

 Examples of Ataraxy in a sentence

 "Many people achieve ataraxy through exercise and meditation."